wavefrontHQ/docs/pages/doc/query_language_windows_trends.md

 Below are more examples of tumbling windows.

-### Count the unique number of metrics per day starting at 0 every midnight at PDT
+### Count the unique number of metrics per day starting at 0 every midnight PDT

 This chart shows the metrics reported to Wavefront by the Slack application in both the moving and the tumbling windows.
 The chart shows the count per day starting at midnight PDT.
-If the count per day is missing at midnight, the chart looks at the first value in count per day up to 12:30pm, and uses that value as the value for the entire day.
+If the count per day is missing at midnight, the chart looks at the first value in count per day up to 12:30am, and uses that value as the value for the entire day.

 We use the following queries: